Department of Music

 Additional information

-The music concentration requires ten (10) course credits including Music Theory, Music Scholarship, Production and Advanced Theory and Electives.
+The music concentration requires ten (10) course credits including Music Theory, Music History and Culture, Production and Advanced Theory and Electives.

 The declaration consists of a 500-1000 word personal statement, a course plan, and responses to a few shorter essay prompts (including a question about the proposed senior project).